Brooks–Baxter War: Minstrels and Brindle-tails

-The 'scalawag' native conservative Republicans and the 'carpetbagger' migrant radical Republicans had managed to form a coalition to seize complete control of the state in 1868.
-However, once they had power, the extravagant spending of the carpetbaggers proved to be a wedge issue between the two groups, and factions developed within the party.
-There was especially strong opposition to the questionable financial maneuvers of the Clayton administration.
-Despite conciliatory tactics in 1869, the Arkansas Republican Party publicly split in two as 'scalawags' began denouncing the carpetbaggers' reckless spending.
+The 'scalawag' native conservative Republicans and the 'carpetbagger' migrant radical Republicans had managed to form a coalition to seize complete control of the state in 1868, however this would be short lived.
+Clayton actively pursued social and political reforms during Reconstruction, including enfranchising freedmen and advocating for their civil rights.
+This alienated many white Republicans, who saw these policies as a threat to their traditional power structure and social dominance.
+Many white Republicans, particularly in rural areas, held racist views and resented the advancements made by freedmen.
+They opposed Clayton's Reconstruction policies and felt the party was straying from its original focus on economic revival and states' rights.
+Personal rivalries and disagreements over political strategies further fueled the division.
+Some Republicans prioritized economic recovery and believed cooperation with Democrats (who held economic power) was necessary.
+Others, saw Democrats as obstructionist and favored more radical measures to address economic disparities and empower freedmen.
+National Republican policies, particularly President Grant's perceived leniency towards the South, further fueled discontent among Arkansas Republicans.
+Some felt the national party was abandoning its commitment to Reconstruction and racial equality.
+The Democratic party actively exploited the divisions within the Republican party, portraying the Scalawags as traitors to white southerners and the Carpetbaggers as dangerous radicals.
+These factors converged to create a deep rift within the Republican party, and irreconcilably divided the party into factions.

 The scalawags met in convention and adopted the name the "Liberal Republicans" and a populist platform for universal amnesty, universal suffrage, economic reforms, and an end to the so-called Clayton dictatorship.
 A small group of Claytonites, disgruntled with the extravagance of the administration, also defected to this group.
 Among them was Joseph Brooks, who claimed to be the originator of Radicalism in Arkansas and became their natural leader.
-Brooks was a Northern Methodist preacher and had been a chaplain for the Union army.
+Brooks was a Northern Methodist preacher and had been a chaplain in a black regiment for the Union army.
 He was known for his fiery speeches that united political and religious themes.
 He had been the chairman of the 1868 Republican state convention and was at the time the State Senator from White County and Pulaski County.
 Although he had been involved with the carpetbaggers since the beginning, Clayton had not given him a government position, seeing Brooks as a potential rival.